The UK Government has officially unveiled its Spring Budget, with a whole host of spending commitments for the electrical industry included.

 In a series of articles on Electrical Review, we plan to share both the industry’s reaction as well as the top announcements from the Spring Budget, which was unveiled on March 15.

-In this part two, we will detail the UK Government’s decision to classify nuclear energy as ‘green.
-However, there’s more to come, the first batch of articles will be available today (March 17), but you’ll be able to get the final two articles next week.
+In this part one, we will detail the UK Government’s renewed commitment to offering energy bill support for UK households.
+However, there’s more to come, the first batch of articles will be available today (March 17), but you’ll be able to get the final articles next week.